-I am currently doing a PhD project at the Psychological Methods department of the University of Amsterdam.
-The following provides a brief description of this project:
+I am an assistant professor at the Psychological Methods department of the University of Amsterdam and currently visiting the Center for Philosophy of Science, Pittsburgh as a visiting fellow.
+The following provides a brief description of projects I have worked on.

-Psychological constructs are traditionally viewed from a latent variable perspective, in which a latent construct is measured by a set of observed variables by which we assume that the construct being measured causes the shared variance between these observed variables.
-In contrast, in a network perspective the correlations between observed variables are understood as direct causal relations between these observed variables, which results in a causal network.
-From this perspective, the construct of interest is typically a cluster of closely related nodes in the network.
-Clearly, these two perspectives propose radically diﬀerent views on how to understand psychological constructs, and the relations between the variables we observe.
-In my PhD project I develop methods to distinguish network models and latent variable models both empirically and theoretically.
+Psychological attributes are traditionally studied in a latent variable framework, in which the latent attribute is measured by a set of observed variables by which we assume that the measured attribute causes the shared variance between these observed variables.
+In contrast, in a network perspective the correlations between observed variables are understood as resulting from direct causal relations between these observed variables.
+In this framework, the attribute is conceptualized as a cluster mutually reinforcing variables in a network.
+Clearly, these two frameworks propose diﬀerent views on how to understand psychological attributes, and the relations between the variables we observe.
+In my work, I compare network models and latent variable models both empirically and theoretically.

 My interest in comparing these different modeling frameworks ties in with my broader interest in philosophy of statistics and the interpretation of statistical models.
 Some examples: What are the implications of interpreting the common factor in a common factor model as a summary of the data rather than as an underlying common cause?
 What are possible chance experiments that result in the response variables in a factor model or IRT model being ‘random variables’?
 What is actually ‘observed’ in ‘observed variables’?